Cindy597/msan622/homework1/README.md

 This will generate 4 images, including a scatterplot, bar chat, small multiples plot and nulti-line plot.
 See the following Discussion part for details.

-Also, in order to keep the generated four png files, please set up you own working directory before running the code by entering the following command in R:
+Optional: In order to keep the generated four png files, please set up you own working directory before running the code by entering the following command in R:

 ```
 setwd("/working directory")